Ian Happ Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.61 team ERA that ranks 20th among all MLB pitching staffs.
+- The Nationals have the 17th-ranked team ERA across all MLB pitching staffs (4.48).

-- Nationals pitchers combine to give up 33 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- Nationals pitchers combine to give up 34 total home runs at a rate of 1.2 per game (to rank 16th in the league).

-- Williams (1-1 with a 4.10 ERA and 17 strikeouts in 26 1/3 innings pitched) gets the start for the Nationals, his sixth of the season.
+- Irvin will take the mound to start for the Nationals, his first of the season.

-- In his most recent time out on Thursday, the right-hander went five innings against the New York Mets, allowing four earned runs while surrendering nine hits.

-- The 31-year-old has amassed an ERA of 4.10, with 5.8 strikeouts per nine innings, in five games this season.
-Opponents are hitting .275 against him.

 © 2023 Data Skrive.
 All rights reserved.